White Crane Films

 In March 2009, their feature documentary, The Dalai Lama: 50 Years After the Fall, was broadcast on France 5 and Nederland 2 (BOS).
 A personal version of the film was completed in October 2009.
-That film, The Sun Behind the Clouds: Tibet's Struggle for Freedom, premiered on 24 October 2009 at the DMZ Korean International Documentary Festival.
+That film, The Sun Behind the Clouds: Tibet's Struggle for Freedom, premiered on 24 October 2009 at the South Korean DMZ International Documentary Film Festival.
 The music was composed by twice Oscar-winning composer, Gustavo Santaolalla.
 The film was executive produced by Francesca von Habsburg and Lavinia Currier.
 The film showed at numerous international film festivals, winning several awards, including the Václav Havel Award at the One World Film Festival in Prague.

+White Crane Films forms the backbone of the Dharamsala International Film Festival (DIFF).